cscart/docs/en/user_guide/settings/general.rst

 Settings and preferences in this section affect different aspects of your store.

-* **Alternative currency display format**—this option determines whether product prices are shown in one currency (selected by the customer) or in two currencies (the default store currency and the currency selected by the customer).
+* **Alternative currency display format**—this setting determines whether product prices are shown in one currency (selected by the customer) or in two currencies (the default store currency and the currency selected by the customer).

 * **Weight symbol**—the symbol of the unit of weight that you use in your store (e.g., *lb*, *kg*, etc.)